Overqualified for a Job? Strategies to Adapt

 4. You might not fit in with the existing group

-Many hiring managers also worry that those who are overqualified may have difficulty working alongside their colleagues.
+Many hiring managers also worry that those who are overqualified for a job may have difficulty working alongside their colleagues.
 If you'd be the only person on the team with a Ph.D. while the job only requires a high school diploma, hiring managers may worry about how the team would work as a whole.

 5. The employer may be worried about having you supervised by younger managers